Lieber so

+Critical reception

+Kai Butterweck editor laut.de rated the album two out of five stars.
+He found that "the only really new thing is the sound of her voice.
+Much deeper than usual, the voice indicates a maturing process that fuels hope.
+Now all that's left is the background.
+Unfortunately, strained and artificial Winehouse references, no less contrived James Bond excursions and almost embarrassing forays into Silbermond & Co. territory lead to great disillusionment."
+Hitchecker felt that with a "solid mix of retro soul pop, acoustic chansons and big piano ballads, which is certainly not a coincidence that reminds us of Adele, she is certainly not reinventing the wheel.
+The wow factor is more her voice, which no longer reaches the heights of a Mariah Carey.
+The new Catterfeld surprises with a pleasantly deep and warm timbre.
+It's a good thing that her name is on the CD cover, otherwise you would hardly have recognized her from her singing."

 Chart performance

-Upon its release, Lieber so debuted at number twenty-one on the German Albums Chart.
+Released on 22 November 2013, Lieber so debuted at number twenty-one on the German Albums Chart in the week of 6 December 2013.
 It marked Catterfeld's sixth consecutive top forty entry, though it charted significantly higher than Blau im Blau, her fifth album which had peaked at number thirty-seven in 2010.
 Internationally, Lieber so failed to chart on any foreign music market – her first album to do so in Austria.

-Re-released in 2015 to accompany Catterfeld's participation in the second season of the reality television series Sing meinen Song - Das Tauschkonzert, the German version of The Best Singers series, Lieber so re-entered the charts only four days after the broadcast of Catterfeld's episode.
-Surpassing its initial peak, it debuted at number 14 on the German Albums Chart and has since reached number eight, becoming her highest-charting album since 2005's Unterwegs.
-Also, Lieber so made its chart debut in Austria, where it debuted at number thirty-one on the Ö3 Austria Top 40 and has since reached number fifteen.
-In Switzerland, the reissue became Catterfeld's first chart entry in nine years; it has since peaked at number twenty, her highest-charting album since Unterwegs.
+Re-released in 2015 to accompany Catterfeld's participation in the second season of the reality television series Sing meinen Song – Das Tauschkonzert, the German version of The Best Singers series, Lieber so re-entered the charts only four days after the broadcast of Catterfeld's episode.
+Surpassing its initial peak, it opened at number 14 on the German Albums Chart and eventually reached number eight, becoming her highest-charting album since 2005's Unterwegs.
+Lieber so also made its chart debut in Austria, where it debuted at number 31 on the Ö3 Austria Top 40 and peaked at number 15.
+In Switzerland, the reissue became Catterfeld's first chart entry in nine years.
+It peaked at number 20, her highest-charting album since Unterwegs.